 INTRODUCTION

 Climate change is rapidly altering the environmental conditions experienced by organisms (Diffenbaugh & Field 2013; IPCC 2014).
 This is likely to result in both immediate plastic responses of individual organisms and altered evolutionary trajectories of populations.
-Responses to climatic variation often involve changes in phenology, i.e. in the seasonal timing of life cycle events (Visser & Both 2005; Cleland et al. 2007; Charmantier & Gienapp 2014).
-In seasonal environments, timing is crucial for survival, and phenological changes constitute the main way in which an organism can modify its interactions with the surrounding abiotic environment and with other species.
-Short-term, plastic responses to climatic variation, e.g. earlier development as a consequence of increasing temperatures, are relatively well documented in many species (Charmantier et al. 2008; Anderson et al. 2012; CaraDonna et al. 2014).
+Responses to climatic variation often involve changes in phenology, i.e. in the timing of life cycle events (Visser & Both 2005; Cleland et al. 2007; Charmantier & Gienapp 2014).
+In seasonal environments, timing is crucial for survival, and phenological changes constitute the main way in which organisms can modify their interactions with the abiotic environment and with other species.
+Short-term plastic responses to climatic variation, e.g. earlier development as a consequence of increasing temperatures, have been documented for many species (Charmantier et al. 2008; Anderson et al. 2012; CaraDonna et al. 2014).
 However we know much less about how variation in environmental factors and climate influences natural selection on timing (Chevin et al. 2010; MacColl 2011; Visser et al. 2015; Siepielski et al. 2017; Marrot et al. 2018).
-While a few studies have identified climatic factors as important drivers of temporal variation in selection on timing of reproduction in animals (Réale et al. 2003; Visser et al. 2015; Marrot et al. 2018), we still know very little about how among-year variation in climate influences selection on phenological traits in plants.
+A few studies have identified climatic factors as important drivers of temporal variation in selection on timing of reproduction in animals (Réale et al. 2003; Visser et al. 2015; Marrot et al. 2018), but the effects of climate on selection on flowering phenology in plants remains largely unexplored.

-The phenotypic expression of many phenological traits depends on environmental factors,

-such as temperature, timing of snowmelt and precipitation (Via 1993; Via et al. 1995).
-For organisms in temperate seasonal environments, we expect higher temperatures in spring and earlier dates of snowmelt to often be associated with plastic responses in terms of earlier phenology (Charmantier et al. 2008; Wadgymar et al. 2018).
-However, it is less clear how we should expect climate to influence the direction and intensity of natural selection on phenological traits.
-It has been argued that global warming is expected to influence selection on timing because of documented phenotypic mismatches between adaptive optima and phenotypic means following warming trends (Gienapp et al. 2008; Marrot et al. 2018).
-However, the direction of the selection induced by such increases in temperature will depend on how strong the plastic responses are compared with changes in the optimal phenology.
-If higher temperatures favor a stronger response of phenology to temperature, then we should expect selection for earlier phenology to be stronger at higher temperatures and when the mean phenology (i.e. selecting for a co-gradient response, cf. (Conover & Schultz 1995; Conover et al. 2009).
-On the other hand, if higher temperatures favor a weaker response, we would expect selection for earlier phenology to be weaker at higher temperatures (i.e. selecting for a counter-gradient response).
+The phenotypic expression of many traits depends on environmental factors (e.g. Via 1993; Via et al. 1995).
+For organisms in temperate seasonal environments, we expect higher spring temperatures and earlier snowmelt to be associated with plastic responses, in terms of earlier phenology (Charmantier et al. 2008; Thompson 2010; Anderson et al. 2012; Wadgymar et al. 2018).
+However, it is less clear how we should expect climate change to influence the direction and intensity of natural selection on timing.
+It has been argued that global warming is expected to influence selection on timing because of observed increasing phenotypic mismatches between adaptive optima and phenotypic means with increased temperatures (e.g. Gienapp et al. 2008; Marrot et al. 2018).
+However, the direction of the selection induced by increases in temperature will depend on how strong plastic responses are compared with changes in the optimal phenology.
+If higher temperatures favor a stronger response of phenology to temperature, then we should expect selection for earlier phenology to be stronger at higher temperatures, when the mean phenology is early (i.e. selecting for a co-gradient response, cf. (Conover & Schultz 1995; Conover et al. 2009).
+On the other hand, if higher temperatures favor a weaker response, we should expect selection for earlier phenology to be stronger at lower temperatures when the mean phenology is late (i.e. selecting for a counter-gradient response).